 -We have equipped classrooms with state of the art technology.

 -Faculty are offered training on innovative instruction strategies using technology and experiential, project-based learning practices.

 -Students will be providing needed service to the community as a part of their coursework through Service Learning.

 What are the initiatives of the NMSU Grants Title V project?

 Faculty and staff are working together to increase student course and degree completion.
 All initiatives are directed toward this goal.
 More than 40 key courses will be redesigned during the course of this project.
 They will be redesigned to incorporate the most current and effective technology and teaching approaches including collaborative and experiential learning.

 These are exciting times on the NMSU Grants campus and we look forward to sharing success stories along the way!

-The NMSU Grants’ Title V Office – North House (just south of Martinez Hall)
+The NMSU Grants’ Title V Office – Martinez Hall (Office Number

 What to know more about the US Department of Education, and federally funded programs and resources?